Jan-Fuellhase/Enchro2/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Acknowledgments
-Thanks to the developers of Java for providing the RSA implementation used in this application.
+Thanks to the developers of Java for providing the AES implementation used in this application.